avocadohooman/avocadohooman/README.md

 In my free time you can find me frisbee golfing, bouldering, playing board games and working on the Futurish newsletter, and learning more about machine learning.

-Also, a 100% sci-fi nerd (currently reading Hyperion - The Rise of Endymion by Dan Simmons) and a C language fanboy.
+Also, a 100% sci-fi nerd (currently looking for a new sci-fi book, any recommendations?) and a C language fanboy.
+C mentor on Exercsim.io (https://exercism.io/profiles/avocadohooman)

 My portfolio: http://gerhardmolin.com/